Meet with an online doctor over video for depression diagnosis and treatment today.

 Dr. Ixchel Alvarez

-During your initial visit with a provider of your choice, you will review your medical history and experiences that led you to seek treatment for Depression.
-Your provider may ask you to submit previous medical records or request blood work to rule out any potential causes of your Depression that may stem from a physical medical condition.
+During your initial visit with a provider of your choice, you’ll review your medical history and the experiences that led you to seek treatment for anxiety disorders or other mood disorders.
+This discussion helps identify whether your symptoms may stem from types of depression, such as major depressive disorder, seasonal affective disorder, or clinical depression.
+Your provider may request blood work or past medical records to rule out physical health conditions contributing to your symptoms.

-In a follow-up appointment, your provider will work with you to create a treatment plan that will effectively treat your symptoms of Depression.
+In a follow-up appointment, your provider will collaborate with you to design a personalized treatment plan aimed at addressing your symptoms and improving your quality of life.

 In the event your provider determines that you may have a condition that is more appropriately diagnosed and managed by a psychiatrist, your provider will provide psychiatry resources.
 Additionally, Circle Medical is able to offer therapy referrals in all the locations where we offer care.